-Respondent Daniel Chun ("Respondent") is the owner and president of a foodstuff importer and wholesaler.
-Hai Fu "Joey" Lo ("Mr. Lo") does business with Respondent's company and the two men are friends.
-In February of 2008, at the request of Mr. Lo, Respondent caused political contributions to be made to two candidates for Mayor of the City of Fremont on behalf of Mr. Lo.
-Under the Political Reform Act (the "Act") political contributions must be made in the name of the person making the contribution and any person making a contribution as an agent or intermediary for another person must disclose to the recipient his name as well as the name of the person on whose behalf he is making the contribution.
-In making the contributions, Respondent did not disclose that Mr. Lo was the source of the contributions, in violation of Section 84302.
+Respondent Hai Fu "Joey" Lo ("Respondent") is a businessman and land developer.
+Daniel Chun ("Mr. Chun") is the owner and president of a foodstuff importer and wholesaler.
+The two men do business together and are friends.
+In February of 2008, Respondent provided funds to Mr. Chun that Mr. Chun used to make political contributions to two candidates for Mayor of the City of Fremont on Respondent's behalf without disclosing that Respondent was the source of the contributions.
+The Political Reform Act (the "Act") requires that political contributions be made in the name of the person making the contribution and that any person making a contribution as an agent or intermediary for another person disclose to the recipient his name as well as the name of the person on whose behalf he is making the contribution.
+In making the contributions through Mr. Chun, Respondent made contributions in a name other than his own in violation of Section 84301.